CLRX/CLRX-mirror/doc/ClrxDisasm.md

-`clrxdisasm` prints a disassembled code to standard output and errors to standard error output. `clrxdisasm` returns 0 if succeeded, otherwise it returns 1 and prints an error messages to stderr
+`clrxdisasm` prints a disassembled code to standard output and errors to standard error output. `clrxdisasm` returns 0 if succeeded, otherwise it returns 1 and prints the error messages to stderr

 ### Sample usage